Home

 On Saturday he hired a horse and buggy from liveryman Henry and drove to [Normalville], intending to return on Sunday.
 On Wednesday, Younkin had not returned, and the liveryman, becoming alarmed, sent Constable Campbell to hunt him.
 He was brought here yesterday.
 The buggy he had hired was smashed to pieces and the horse worn out.
 Younkin said he had intended returning the rig when it had been repaired.
 The school teacher borrowed a watch from the man with whom he had boarded at Gibson, and sold it to a Springfield township farmer for $8.
 He had also taken his landlord's wife's ring, and presented it to his sweetheart in [Normalville].
 Younkin denied the charge of theft, saying he meant to return all the articles.

 The end result of the incident is unknown.
 By 1893, Harvey was residing at White Rock, near Uniontown, and in August of that year spent a few days visiting with the family of his cousin, Susanna (Minerd) Rose in Normalville.
+During this period, Harvey apparently continued to travel, sell his services, and occasionally teach and perform.

-During this period, Harvey apparently continued to teach.
-Over the Christmas holidays in 1895, he "gave a concert at Jas W. Johnson's."
-A September 1896 issue of the Courier reported that he "was instructing the Poplar Run people how to sing the past week," and a related article in the Uniontown Genius of Liberty said he was "having quite a number meeting and practicing singing...
+He returned to the Connellsville area, and over the Christmas holidays in 1895, said a newspaper, he "gave a concert at Jas W. Johnson's."
+A September 1896 issue of the Courier reported that he "was instructing the Poplar Run people how to sing the past week," and a related article in the Uniontown Genius of Liberty noted that he was "having quite a number meeting and practicing singing...
 We can't get too much good singing."

 Continuing the story, said the Weekly Courier: